 - a.
 Work with the OSFM in the SERT to provide joint response in areas of mutual concern. - b.
-Coordinate the medical response aspect inherent in the OSFM function to include extrication and other emergency medical technical concerns.
+Coordinate the medical response aspect inherent in the OSFM function to include extrication and other emergency medical technical concerns. - c.

-- c.
 Coordinate the deployment of emergency medical equipment and personnel in response to fire suppression. - d.
-Coordinate ambulance services in response to SERT requests to include air ambulance services accessible through the Helicopter Consortium.
+Coordinate ambulance services to include air ambulance services accessible through the Helicopter Consortium.